holly-ai-2025/holly-backend/project-notes/dev-log.md

 ## ✅ 2025-08-06 – LLaMA API Endpoint

-- Added `routes/llm.js` to expose `/llm` POST route
+- Added `routes/tts.js` to expose `/tts` POST route
-- Frontend or tools can now send prompts to LLaMA backend
+- Frontend or tools can now send prompts to LLaMA backend and receive streamed audio responses

 ## ✅ 2025-08-06 – Backend Server + LLaMA API

 - Created `server.js` to run the Express backend on port 3001
-- Connected route handler from `routes/llm.js` to accept POST prompts
+- Connected route handler from `routes/tts.js` to accept POST prompts
 - Backend can now receive prompts from the frontend and pass them to the LLaMA 3.1 model via Ollama
 - Confirmed Ollama is still accessible at `http://99.243.100.183:50093`